shiimizu/ena/README.md

 * Use `{board}_threads`'s `time_last` to store `Last-Modified` from HTTP header.
 Nobody uses the `time_last` column so it's OK.
 * More accurate `deleted` posts due to upserts
 * Cleaner sticky comments
+* Any new changes for posts made by this implementation will overwrite the entry in your database due to upserts.